 Tonight begins Yom Kippur, the sacred Day of Atonement in Judaism.
-As we start this solemn journey, understanding atonement can be challenging.
-Yom Kippur calls us to reflect, repent, and seek forgiveness.
-The rituals and traditions of this holy day prompt questions about their meaning.
+As we embark on this solemn journey, grappling with the concept of atonement may be difficult.
+Yom Kippur urges us to contemplate, repent, and ask for forgiveness.
+The rituals and traditions of this holy day raise questions about their significance.

 On this sacred day, there are five prescribed abstentions: